elenamoor/dp-100/docs/code-walkthrough.md

 *Datastores enable you to connect to your data on Azure storage services*

 ### To use a Datastore object, you must first register it
-*Import the Datastore class and use one of the many register methods*
+*Import the Datastore class, and use one of the many register methods*
 ```python
 from azureml.core import Workspace, Datastore
 ws = Workspace.from_config()
 # Register a new datastore
 blob_ds = Datastore.register_azure_blob_container(workspace=ws, datastore_name='blob_data', container_name='data_container',                                                 account_name='az_store_acct', account_key='123456abcde789…')
 ```
-### Work with a datastore directly to upload and download data:
+### Work with a datastore directly to upload and download data
 ```python
 blob_ds.upload(src_dir='/files', target_path='/data/files', overwrite=True, show_progress=True)
 blob_ds.download(target_path='downloads', prefix='/data', show_progress=True)